Darren Carter: Style of play

 Speaking in July 2005, Bryan Robson stated that Carter "has very good stamina and is very much a box-to-box player who can play in the centre of midfield or wide on the left.
 He is also left footed which gives us good balance in the squad, he has a good presence".

 Coaching career

 While a player with Solihull Moors, he managed the club's academy, and also acted as a youth development coach.
 He spent time in the early part of the 2021–22 season as first-team coach of West Bromwich Albion Women, before taking on the role of interim head coach of FA WSL club Birmingham City Women on 21 November 2021 following the dismissal of Scott Booth.
-After being unable to avoid relegation to the FA Women's Championship, his role as head coach became permanent on 30 May 2022 after a two year deal was signed.
+After being unable to avoid relegation to the FA Women's Championship, his role as head coach became permanent on 30 May 2022 after a two-year deal was signed.
+The team fell just one point short of promotion in 2022–23, and Carter left the club by mutual consent in April 2024.